"In the not too distant future. On a tired battlefield. War has become routine."

-A Mother To Her Men: As if her title wasn't enough, Big Mama almost exclusively refers to the Paradise Lost Army as her "children."
+A Father to His Men: As if her title wasn't enough, Big Mama almost exclusively refers to the Paradise Lost Army as her "children."

-Wonder what Solidus has been up to since MGS2?
+Wonder what Solidus has been up to since Metal Gear Solid 2?
 As part of their master plan, Big Mama and her Paradise Lost group rescued Big Boss and shoved Solidus in the life support machine.
 After chopping off his limbs to serve as replacement parts for Big Boss, and possibly to further make him a decoy to Big Boss.
 And then he got thrown in a fire.

 And Your Reward Is Clothes: Altair's robe from Assassin's Creed is available for Old Snake to wear , as well as corpse camo for dying too many times and Snake's suit from the intro.
 Additionally, there face camos that Snake can wear based on other characters, including the Beauties and Big Boss' corpse (actually Solidus Snake's).

 Arms Dealer: The Drebin Network, who are your one stop shop for ammunition, unlocking weapons and porno mags.
 And its all 100% Patriot free.
 Not.